 In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income (Topic 220)-Presentation of Comprehensive Income, which requires an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 ASU 2011-05 eliminates the option to present the components of other comprehensive income as part of the statement of equity.
 The amendments in this update should be applied retrospectively.
 For public entities, the amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2011.
-For nonpublic entities, the amendments is already permitted.
+For nonpublic entities, the amendments are effective for fiscal years ending after December 15, 2012, and interim and annual periods thereafter.
+Early adoption is permitted, because compliance with the amendments is already permitted.
 This amendment impacts presentation and disclosure only, and therefore adoption will not have an impact on our consolidated financial position, results of operations or cash flows.